Pelax/PelaxUnityTools/README.md

-# unity-utils
+# PelaxUnityTools
-Collection of files used in most of my unity projects
+Collection of files used in most of my unity projects.
+To be checked out as submodule directly under Assets folder.